ably/docs/writing-style-guide.md

 ## Use simple language

-For technical writing the best approach is to be simple and direct.
-To achieve this objective use clear, simple, and directive language.
+For technical writing the best approach is to be simple, direct and technically accurate.
+To achieve this objective use clear, simple, accurate, and directive language.

 Avoid being overly casual in developer documentation as this can lead to a sense of lack of professionalism.
-However, a more casual writing style may be suitable for more relaxed pieces such as specific blog posts.
+However, a more casual writing style may be suitable for more relaxed pieces such as specific blog posts, but in developer documentation this is best avoided, as technical accuracy and clarity are paramount.

 Other things to avoid:

 * Avoid verbose writing styles.
 * Avoid using attempts at humour in technical writing.
+* Avoid being casual, especially at the cost of technical accuracy and precision.

+Technical writing needs to be unapologetically accurate and precise, and use specific terminology wherever necessary to ensure that the correct and unambiguous meaning is conveyed.

 ## Avoid fillers